The Billings Clinic Cancer Center supports cancer patients and their families by providing information, emotional support, and community resources.

 provides transportation to and from oncology appointments in Billings.

+The Billings Clinic Cancer Center is the only stem cell transplant facility in the region accredited by the Foundation for accreditation of Cellular Therapies (FACT).
 Stem cell transplant is the standard of care for certain types of cancers.
 This means it has been proven to provide the patient with the best outcome for treating their cancer.
 Stem cell transplant allows your physician to integrate the use of high dose chemotherapy with the strategies that preserve bone marrow function.
 Transplant expertise includes the use of mobilized peripheral blood stem cells and bone marrow growth factors to promote recovery from high dose chemotherapy.

 Historically, cancer patients receiving high-dose chemotherapy have been required to enter the hospital for lengthy periods.
 Today, continuing advances in cancer research and treatment make it possible for patients to receive much of their treatment on a strictly-monitored outpatient basis.
 Working closely with your physician, the staff of this program will provide the prescribed therapy in the outpatient Infusion Center.
 You will only be hospitalized when absolutely necessary.